 Islam provides a comprehensive list of the rights of both spouses in a marriage.
-The rights of a husband and wife in Islam are clearly laid out for us.
-There is no injustice in our religion and both men and women have been granted appropriate rights according to Allah’s infinite Wisdom.
+Islam has clearly laid out the rights of a husband and wife.
+There is no injustice in our religion and Allah has granted both men and women appropriate rights according to His infinite Wisdom.
 Both genders enjoy a specific set of rights that are in complete harmony with their respective roles in marriage.

 Spouses should always be mindful of each other’s rights and strive to fulfill them to the best of their ability.
 One must never neglect the other’s rights or disregard his or her duties in the relationship.
 Islam ensures that both men and women are aware of their roles in marriage.
 Thus, one simply needs to possess the correct knowledge in this regard and act upon it.
 Today, we shall focus on the husband’s rights in Islam.

 In the Quran in Surah ar-Rum, Allah says that spouses are amongst His signs, and they are a means of attaining peace.
 Allah also says that He placed affection and mercy between them.

 In Surah al-Baqarah, Allah points out how women have rights and are due a few things.
 However, men have a degree over them in terms of their duty and power.

 A husband’s rights and a wife’s duties in marriage